GradysGhost/repast/README.md

 response, the request will be converted to asking for JSON before going to the backend.

+### status

+Adds a route to check Repast's status.
+By default, a `text/plain` message saying `OK` will be returned on `GET` calls to `/repast/status`.
+This default behavior requires no additional configuration beyond including the filter in the filter list.
+You can optionally override the message and `Content-Type` header with some simple config:

+    status:
+      message: '{"message":"OK"}'
+      content-type: 'application/json'

 ## Developing Filters

-A filter is a class that inherits `repast.BaseFilter` and overrides its constructor and its `apply` function.
+A filter is a class called Filter that inherits `repast.BaseFilter` and overrides its constructor and its `apply` function.
 The constructor will get called during the server's startup procedure, and should be used to validate configs or do other startup tasks.
 The apply function should accept a `RepastRequest` object and should return either the modified `RepastRequest` to pass the request to the next filter or backend, or a Flask response to abort the request and respond.